Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 Over/Under Insights

-- Army and its opponents have gone over the current 58-point total in four of 12 games this season.
+- Army and its opponents have combined to put up more than 57.5 points in four of 12 games this season.

-- Wednesday's total is 5.3 points lower than the two team's combined 63.3 points per game average.
+- Missouri's games have gone over 57.5 points in eight of 12 chances this season.

+- The combined points per game average of the two teams, 63.3, is 5.8 points above Wednesday's over/under.

-- The 57 combined points per game that these two squads have allowed this season are one fewer than the 58 over/under in this contest.
+- These two squads combine to surrender 57 points per game, 0.5 fewer than this contest's over/under.

+- The Black Knights and their opponents score an average of 48.2 points per game, 9.3 fewer than Wednesday's total.

-- The average total in Black Knights games this season is 48.2, 9.8 points fewer than Wednesday's over/under of 58 .
+- The 61.4 PPG average total in Tigers games this season is 3.9 points more than this game's over/under.

-- In 2021, games involving the Tigers have averaged a total of 61.4 points, 3.4 more than the set total in this contest.

 Army Stats and Trends